openstack/charm-glance/README.md

 The `pool-type` option dictates the Ceph storage pool type.
 See sections 'Ceph pool type' and 'Ceph backed storage' for more information.

+## Deployment

+This section includes three different deployment scenarios, each of which requires these applications to be present: keystone, nova-cloud-controller, nova-compute, and a cloud database.

+The database application is determined by the series.
+Prior to focal [percona-cluster][percona-cluster-charm] is used, otherwise it is [mysql-innodb-cluster][mysql-innodb-cluster-charm].
+In the example deployment below mysql-innodb-cluster has been chosen.

+### Ceph-backed storage

+Ceph is the recommended storage backend solution for Glance.
+The steps below assume a pre-existing Ceph cluster (see the [ceph-mon][ceph-mon-charm] and [ceph-osd][ceph-osd-charm] charms).

+Here, Glance is deployed to a container on machine '1' and related to the Ceph cluster via the ceph-mon charm:

+    juju deploy --to lxd:1 glance
+    juju add-relation glance:ceph ceph-mon:client

+Proceed with a group of commands common to all three scenarios:

+    juju add-relation glance:identity-service keystone:identity-service
+    juju add-relation glance:image-service nova-cloud-controller:image-service
+    juju add-relation glance:image-service nova-compute:image-service

+    juju deploy mysql-router glance-mysql-router
+    juju add-relation glance-mysql-router:db-router mysql-innodb-cluster:db-router
+    juju add-relation glance-mysql-router:shared-db glance:shared-db

+This configuration can be used to support Glance in HA/scale-out deployments.

+> **Note**: In this scenario Glance acts as a Ceph client, which requires L3 network connectivity to Ceph monitors and OSDs.
+For MAAS-based deployments this can be addressed with network spaces (see section 'Network spaces' below).

+### Swift-backed storage

+Glance can use OpenStack Swift as its storage backend.
+The steps below assume a pre-existing Swift deployment (see the [swift-proxy][swift-proxy-charm] and [swift-storage][swift-storage-charm] charms).

+Here, Glance is deployed to a container on machine '1' and related to Swift via the swift-proxy charm:

+    juju deploy --to lxd:1 glance
+    juju add-relation glance:object-store swift-proxy:object-store

+Proceed with the common group of commands from the Ceph scenario.

+This configuration can be used to support Glance in HA/scale-out deployments.

+### Local storage

+Glance can simply use the storage available on the application unit's machine to store image data:

+    juju deploy --to lxd:1 glance

+Proceed with the common group of commands from the Ceph scenario.

+## Actions

+This section covers Juju [actions][juju-docs-actions] supported by the charm.
+Actions allow specific operations to be performed on a per-unit basis.
+To display action descriptions run `juju actions glance`.
+If the charm is not deployed then see file `actions.yaml`.

+* `openstack-upgrade`
+* `pause`
+* `resume`
+* `security-checklist`

 ## Ceph pool type